Lana Del Rey, A.K.A. Lizzy Grant

 - Also averted with "Chelsea Hotel No. 2".

-- Dark and Troubled Past: Mentioned having alcohol problems when she was only 14 years old.
+- Dark and Troubled Past: Lana has mentioned having had alcohol problems when she was only 14 years old.
+She was sent to boarding school, which she loathed even more than her addiction, for it.

 - A Date with Rosie Palms: "Burning Desire" mentions this.